What is the EAL in the Mainstream Classroom Project?

 Where are the current Delivery Centres?

-At present we have Delivery Centres in the following locations:
+At present we have Delivery Centres in the following locations (Please note we are currently looking into the possibility of hosting the programme in tother locations):

 Apply now to join the pilot project